vedaldi/practical-cnn/doc/instructions.md

 > **Questions:**
 >
 > - What can you say about the score of each pixel if $\lambda=0$ and $E(\bw,b) =0$?
-> - Note that the objective enforces a *marging* between the scores of the positive and negative pixels.
+> - Note that the objective enforces a *margin* between the scores of the positive and negative pixels.
 How much is this margin?

 We can now train the CNN by minimising the objective function with respect to $\bw$ and $b$.
 We do so by using an algorithm called *gradient descent with momentum*.
 Given the current solution $(\bw_t,b_t)$ and update it , this is updated to $(\bw_{t+1},b_t)$ by following the direction of fastest descent as given by the negative gradient $-\nabla E(\bw_t,b_t)$ of the objective.
 However, gradient updates are smoothed by considering a *momentum* term $(\bar\bw_{t}, \bar\mu_t)$, yielding the update equations
 $$